Graylog2/graylog2-server/UPGRADING.md

 If all of your streams go to dedicated, separate index sets, it is advised to keep the default value of `stream_aware_field_types` property (`false`).
 It will decrease the load on ES/OS and stream separation across index sets already helps with showing proper fields for a query.
 On the other hand, if multiple streams go to the same index sets, and you want precise field types and suggestions, you should set it to `true`.
 Consider monitoring your ES/OS load after that change, especially when using huge numbers of fields and streams.

-## Breaking changes to pipeline functions
-`flatten_json` now preserves the original type of the extracted values, instead of converting them to string.
-An optional flag is provided, so existing rules can continue using the legacy behavior.

 ## API Endpoint Deprecations